Lawyer for Bicycle Accident in Collinsville, IL

 Call 866-382-4167 for a Free Consultation | Collinsville, IL Lawyer for Bicycle Accident

 Lawyer for Bicycle Accident in Collinsville, IL.
-Riding a bicycle is a great way to exercise and enjoy the freedom of the outdoors.
+Riding a bicycle can be a cheap and eco-friendly way to get around town, or a great way to explore the outdoors.
 But on too many occasions, bicyclists don't receive the same respect that motorists do and end up injured because of someone else's negligence.
-If you sustained an injury in a bike accident through no fault of your own, the lawyer for bicycle accident team of Halvorsen Klote is here to help see you through your time of need.
-We serve clients in Collinsville, IL and throughout the Greater St. Louis area and Southern Illinois.
-Our case reviews are free, no-risk and no-obligation, and we charge no attorneys' fees unless we win your claim.
-Speak directly to a knowledgeable and compassionate bicycle accident lawyer by calling 866-382-4167 or by contacting us online.
+If you sustained an injury in a bike accident because someone else did not respect your safety, the lawyer for bicycle accident team of Halvorsen Klote will fight for your rights and secure you the financial recovery you deserve.
+We provide expert and sound legal advocacy to clients in Collinsville, IL and throughout the Greater St. Louis area and Southern Illinois.
+Our case reviews are free, no-risk and no-obligation, and you do not owe us anything unless we win your claim.
+Speak directly to a qualified and compassionate bicycle accident lawyer by calling 866-382-4167 or by reaching out to us online.

 Collinsville, IL Bicycle Accident Statistics

-In 2020, there were 938 bicyclists killed in motor vehicle crashes in the U.S., according to the National Highway Traffic Safety Administration, more than any other year since 1987.
-According to reporting from the National Safety Council, that same year there were 325,173 bicyclists injured in nonfatal accidents.
-Kids ages five to 14 are at the highest risk for injuries, while deaths were most common in riders between 55 and 64 years old.
+In 2020, there were 983 bike accident fatalities in traffic accidents across the country, according to the National Highway Traffic Safety Administration, the most since 1987.
+According to data from the National Safety Council, that same year there were 325,173 bicyclists injured in nonfatal accidents.
+Most nonfatal injuries occurred in children between five and 14 years old, while adults aged 55 to 64 are the most likely to be victim to a fatal accident.

-In Missouri, in 406 total crashes, 351 people sustained nonfatal injuries and six people perished, according to data from the Missouri Traffic Safety Compendium.
-In Illinois, in 2,180 bicycle accidents 1,995 people were injured and 28 people perished.
+In Missouri, there were 406 total bike accidents which lead to 351 injuries and six deaths, according to the Missouri Traffic Safety Compendium.
+In Illinois, in 2,180 bicycle crashes 1,995 people were injured and 28 people perished.

 What Are the Most Common Causes of Bicycle Accidents in Collinsville, IL?